 At the start of the week you will be partnered with a particular veteran in accordance to character and skiing ability.
 Often, due to how pairing have been established, friendships are quickly formed.
 Veteran’s injuries vary so the role a buddy plays in supporting a veteran varies too.

 Great lunches will be provided daily, followed by more skiing in afternoons and delicious suppers in the evenings.

 The week will end on a high with the slalom ski race in fancy dress and a large prize giving dinner.

 What lasting impressions/insights will the trip leave behind on buddies?

-The trip will give you a greater understanding on perspective as well as the gain of many new friends with other buddies and veterans.
-The additional contacts gained from the week not only helps veterans establish employment links but also aids buddies’ network and meet new people.
+The trip will give you a greater understanding on the perspective of disabilities, as well as the gaining many new friends.
+The connections from the week not only helps veterans to establish employment links, but also aids buddies’ network.

 Do I need to be a good skier?

 You need to be able to ski to a certain standard, yet you do not need to be an expert skier.
 Your abilities will be matched with veterans of similar abilities.